Seeding bare patches successfully

 You can seed directly on top of dead moss or, if you prefer, rake the moss out then seed.
 I normally seed straight onto dead moss.

 DO NOT apply iron, ferrous sulphate or lawn sand until the seed has fully germinated and the grass well established.
 Iron hardens the seed casing and prevents germination.
 You can apply iron before seeding if it has been thoroughly watered in and left for at least two weeks before applying seed.

 Eradicating coarse grass.
 Kill off patches of coarse grass using Round Up.
 Wait until the grass is dead (5 to 10 days).
 Seed into the dead grass without disturbing it using the above method.
 This is a quick and simple way of controlling coarse grass without disrupting the playing surface.

 What you need

-It is hard wearing, recovers very well from drought, can be mowed as low as 4 or 5 mm producing a fast playing surface and generates less thatch than other grasses.
-It germinates strongly at temperatures down to 9 degrees C.
+These cultivars are hard wearing, recover very well from drought, can be mowed as low as 4 or 5 mm producing a fast playing surface and generate less thatch than other grasses.
+They germinate strongly at temperatures down to 9 degrees C.